monsoonmaelstrom/book2/book2.md

 “Nothing,” Giorgi and I say together.

-His response to Gavin makes me relent just a little bit.
+His response to Gavin makes me relent a little bit.

 “Fine, let’s go,” I reluctantly agree.

 Davy sighs as we all stand.
-I’m not sure if he’s figured out yet *why* I’m mad, or if he just knows from my earlier comments that I’m mad at him.
+I’m not sure if he’s figured out yet *why* I’m mad, or if he merely knows from my earlier comments that I’m mad at him.
 Alex and Liam look perplexed—I think they’re as confused by Giorgi’s behavior as they are by mine.
 Giorgi’s the only one who looks unfazed.
 I don’t even want to know what look my own face is wearing.

 Giorgi leads the way to the staircase that goes to the roof and I follow him up.
 The food I’ve eaten is weighing heavy in my stomach as Davy, Alex, and Liam trail behind me.